-IPMG Ethical Practices Sub Committee will issue an Annual Report on the IPMG Ethical Practices, summarizing its activities.
+IPMG Ethics & Compliance Task Force will issue an Annual Report on the IPMG Ethical Practices, summarizing its activities.
 The report will be distributed to all IPMG members every first quarter of the following year.

-1.10.
-Whistleblower
+Whistleblower 1.10.

 There could be situation where the allegation comes from anonymous or external sources outside IPMG members.
-If this occurs then the above process of managing allegation also applies but with the conditions below:
+If this occurs, then the above process of managing allegation also applies but with the conditions below:

-- (i) Identity of source must be kept confidential and the IPMG Ethical Practices Sub Committee and members of the Panel must provide effort to maintain protection of retaliation to the whistleblower; - (ii) The whistleblower allegation must not be shared widely amongst all IPMG members, but only to the IPMG Ethical Practices Sub Committee; - (iii) Identified persons within the IPMG Ethical Practices Sub Committee should make attempt to reach out to the whistleblower to gain more concrete information, by email or phone call, but preferably by phone call first; - (iv) If no concrete information can be gathered from the whistleblower, then the allegation should not be processed further for review by the IPMG Ethical Practices Sub Committee; - (v) In any event where situation on managing the whistleblower becomes more complex and risky, then the IPMG Ethical Practices Sub Committee should consult with relevant legal counsel of the IPMG members.
+- Identity of source must be kept confidential and the IPMG Ethics & Compliance Task Force and members of the Panel must provide effort to maintain protection of retaliation to the whistleblower. - (ii) The whistleblower allegation must not be shared widely amongst all IPMG members, but only to the IPMG Ethics & Compliance Task Force. - Identified persons within the IPMG Ethics & Compliance Task Force should make (iii) attempt to reach out to the whistleblower to gain more concrete information, by email or phone call, but preferably by phone call first. - If no concrete information can be gathered from the whistleblower, then the allegation (iv) should not be processed further for review by the IPMG Ethics & Compliance Task Force. - (v) In any event where situation on managing the whistleblower becomes more complex and riskier, then the IPMG Ethics & Compliance Task Force should consult with relevant legal counsel of the IPMG members.